ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 ## SPS frontend and frontend UI customisation

 Refer to [the official Pixel Streaming repository documentation](https://github.com/EpicGamesExt/PixelStreamingInfrastructure#readme) to learn more about further utilising the Epic Games Pixel Streaming frontend and frontend UI.
-Utilise the supplied SPS frontend library as a template for further customization, and leverage Pixel Streaming frontend UI types to further customise UI elements, such as overlays and visual elements.
+Utilise the supplied SPS frontend library as a template for further customisation, and leverage Pixel Streaming frontend UI types to further customise UI elements, such as overlays and visual elements.